mstemm/labs/security/falco/README.md

 First one corresponds to a default Falco rule, usually you don't want a process to write in `/etc/`, second one is the custom rule you just created.

+Comment out these macros and rules before moving on to the next section.

 # <a name="write"></a> Write to non user-data directory